Chicago Bears-Colts game time moved back after Patriots vs. Chiefs game postponed

 New England Patriots quarterback Cam Newton has tested positive for COVID-19, league sources tell ESPN's Adam Schefter and Field Yates.

-Bears wide receiver Cordarrelle Patterson said he appreciated Coach Matt Nagy insisting teammates where their masks during the pandemic.
+Bears wide receiver Cordarrelle Patterson said he appreciated Coach Matt Nagy insisting teammates wear their masks during the pandemic.

 "Honestly, I'm just worried about the Chicago Bears -- Nagy's doing a hell of a job keeping us on it."
 Patterson said.
 "We can't get comfortable not wearing your mask or whatever.
 When we're in the building doing our stuff, in meetings, in walk-throughs; we're just trying to do everything right."